BeeeOn/gateway/doc/mainpage.md

 * netif.blacklist - which network interfaces should not be scanned for new devices (allows glob patterns like "eth?", "tap[01]")

 * min.net.mask - specify the sub-network for scanning new devices (e.g. 255.255.255.0)

+#### Air Pressure Sensor

+Settings for the internal Air Pressure Sensor that is available on the original BeeeOn Gateway board.
+It can however be used for any pressure sensor available via sysfs.

+* psdev.path - specify path (typically in sysfs), where data can be accessed (e.g. /sys/devices/platform/soc@01c00000/1c2b400.i2c/i2c-2/2-0077/pressure0_input)